 Category C: Pension Funds – managers of benefit plans established as civil society organizations or foundations, organized under the Complementary Law 109/01, with non-profit purposes, that manage social security benefits and that have, among other assets under management, investment funds in shares or shares of listed companies; and

 Category D: Foreign Investors – foreign-based legal entities that manage third party funds exposed to the Brazilian fixed- and variable-income markets.

-Paragraph 4: To elect partners, directors or collaborators to AMEC’s Board of Directors and/or Management Board, the Members under the Category D shall comply with the legal requirements set forth by the Brazilian Internal Revenue Service, Brazil’s Central Bank and the Brazilian Securities and Exchange Commission.
+Paragraph 4: To elect partners, directors or collaborators to AMEC’s Board of Directors and/or Executive Board, the Members under the Category D shall comply with the legal requirements set forth by the Brazilian Internal Revenue Service, Brazil’s Central Bank and the Brazilian Securities and Exchange Commission.

 Paragraph 5: Members under the Category D shall immediately communicate AMEC of any change or cancellation of their representation in the country referred to in the above paragraph.

 Article 8 – Members shall have the right to: